A Man Asleep

 A Man Asleep (Un homme qui dort) is a 1967 novel by the French writer Georges Perec.
 It uses a second-person narrative, and follows a 25-year-old student, who one day decides to be indifferent about the world.
 A Man Asleep was adapted into a 1974 film, The Man Who Sleeps.

 Publication

 The novel was published in France through Éditions Denoël in 1967.
-An English translation by Andrew Leak was published in 1990 through David R. Godine, Publisher, in a shared volume with Perec's first novel, Things: A Story of the Sixties.
+An English translation by Andrew Leak was published in 1990 through Collins Harvill in the United Kingdom and David R. Godine, Publisher in the United States, in a shared volume with Perec's first novel, Things: A Story of the Sixties.

 Reception

 Upon the American release, Richard Eder of the Los Angeles Times compared the two novels of the volume—Things and A Man Asleep—and wrote that Things was "the more engaging of the two, though less focused and ultimately, perhaps, less memorable."
 He wrote that in A Man Asleep, "Perec shows a beauty on the far side of the void; a humanity on the far side of refusal."